wschloss/TIDLS-Analysis-Tool/README.md

 Todo:
 - Add additional equations necessary for fitting
-- Generate data with the correct constants in place and plot in Mathematica to confirm the program reproduces the simulated lifetime/deltaN plots
+- Plot generatedData.txt in Mathematica to confirm the program reproduces the simulated lifetime/deltaN plots
 - Loaded data can be analyzed and data for tn0, k, and chi^2 is exported -many possible subtasks here